smach/rcolorutils/README.md

 ## What You Can Do

-You can see searchable table with all colors with the `create_color_table()` function.
-Lone argument is the length of the table page, which defaults to 25.
+You can generate a searchable table with all colors with the `create_color_table()` function.
+The function’s only argument is the length of the table page, which defaults to 25.

+With columns for red, green, and blue, you can sort and filter the table by rgb color attributes as well as color name or hex code.

 ``` r
 library(rcolorutils)